Loading...

 • Gaining access to information networks and resources

 A KSE can be a new or existing demonstration event, webinar, workshop, or conference, and may be delivered by OSCIA or by other agricultural organizations or service providers.
-You must participate in a minimum of one (1) KSE for each approved project that aligns with your project’s category.
-Costs associated with attending the KSE (e.g., registration, mileage, travel, etc.) are not eligible for cost-share.
+Costs associated with attending a KSE (e.g., registration, mileage, travel, etc.) are not eligible for cost-share.

-A listing of approved events can be found at https://www.ontariosoilcrop.org/knowledge-sharing-event-kse/
+A listing of approved KSEs can be found at https://www.ontariosoilcrop.org/knowledge-sharing-event-kse/

 Contact OSCIA at OFCAF@ontariosoilcrop.org to inquire if an event that is not listed meets the OFCAF KSE requirements.

-The Enrolment and Application Form and all required documentation can be submitted electronically:
+The Enrolment and Application Form and all required documentation can be submitted electronically through the OSCIA Portal:

 • If the applicant initiates the project before receiving final approval from OSCIA, they do so at the risk of forfeiting the cost-share if all terms and conditions are not satisfied.

-• All invoices for the approved project must comply with the eligible invoice dates as outlined in a letter of approval issued by OSCIA for the proposed project.
-OSCIA cannot issue cost-share payments for incomplete or partially complete projects.
+• All invoices for the approved project must comply with the eligible invoice dates outlined in a letter of approval issued by OSCIA for the proposed project.
+OSCIA cannot issue cost-share payments for incomplete or partially complete projects./li>

 • Applicants are responsible for securing all necessary approvals and permits for the proposed project before starting and complying with all applicable municipal bylaws and provincial or federal regulations.
 OSCIA may require copies of permits obtained for some projects before issuing cost-share payments.